How To Clear System Data on iPhone When Storage is Almost Full?

 What Is The System Data On iPhone?

 You might be wondering, what is system data on iPhone?
 The system data on your iPhone includes caches, logs, and other resources currently used.
-The cached files on your iPhone are temporary and help to free up space taken by the system data once you remove them.
+The cached files on your iPhone are temporary and help to free up space taken by the system data once you remove the cache and other logs.
 Apple hasn’t explicitly specified the data that comes under system data.
 Still, it is safe to say that it includes temporary files and cached data from iOS apps and other temporary files generated by iOS in their day-to-day uses.

 System Data, formerly called Other, basically contains unnecessary files like caches that are used for the system’s ease of use since all of these gather over time.
 Caches would be primarily used for the remembrance of application use.
 Other system data includes caches, logs, and other resources currently used by the system.
 Cached files can come from streaming music, viewing photos, and watching videos.